-To apply for a Pet Shop licence, applicants must complete and submit an application form accompanied by the appropriate fee.
+To apply for a licence to sell animals as pets, applicants must complete and submit an application form accompanied by the appropriate fee.

 An Animal Health Officer from the Council will visit the premises to ensure that it complies with the above.
 In certain circumstances a veterinary inspection may also be undertaken.

 Requests for application forms can be made by emailing: firstname.lastname@example.org or phoning 0191 2116121.